rafelafrance/label_finder/README.md

 make install
 ```

 You will also need to install [YOLO7](https://github.com/WongKinYiu/yolov7).
 You may follow the instructions given there.
-I find that if you clone the repository, set up a virtual environment for that repository, and install the requirements into that virtual environment things work just fine.
+I find that if you clone the repository, set up a virtual environment for that repository, and install the requirements into that virtual environment, things work just fine.

 Every time you want to run any scripts in a new terminal session you will need to activate the virtual environment, once, before running them.